nikhilkumarsingh/PDF_AUDIO_READER/README.md

 ## TODOs
 - [ ] Suggest a cool name for this project.

-- [ ] Create a requirements.txt file.

-- [ ] A CLI for the PDF audio reader program.

 - [ ] Create a Python package for this project.